Malware Smartphone: A Growing Threat

 • Unusual permissions: Malware can request excessive or unusual permissions, such as access to your contacts, messages, or location data.
 If an app requests permissions that seem unnecessary, it could be malicious.

 Sudah Baca ini ?
-Malware in Smartphones: A Growing Threat
+Rent-A-Center Smartphones: A Guide to Rental Options

 Differentiating Malware Symptoms from Normal Behavior